Fred Haise: Apollo 13

-According to the rotation of crews during Apollo, Haise was originally assigned as the Lunar Module Pilot for Apollo 14, but his crew was switched to Apollo 13 so that Alan Shepard could have more training time.
-He flew as the Lunar Module Pilot on the aborted Apollo 13 lunar mission in 1970.
+According to the rotation of crews during Apollo, Haise was originally assigned as Lunar Module Pilot for Apollo 14, but his crew was switched to Apollo 13 so that Alan Shepard could have more training time.
+He flew as Lunar Module Pilot on the aborted Apollo 13 lunar mission in 1970.
 Due to the distance between the Earth and Moon during the mission, Haise, Jim Lovell, and Jack Swigert hold the record for the farthest distance from the Earth ever traveled by human beings.
 Haise and Jack Swigert were the first people from Group 5 to fly in space.
 During this flight Haise developed a urinary tract infection and later kidney infections.
 These caused him to be in pain for most of the trip.

-Haise was slated to become the sixth human to walk on the Moon during Apollo 13 behind Lovell, who was to be fifth.
+Haise was slated to become the 6th human to walk on the Moon during Apollo 13 behind Lovell, who was to be 5th.
 Alan Shepard and Edgar Mitchell eventually became the fifth and sixth, respectively, on Apollo 14, which completed Apollo 13's mission to the Fra Mauro formation.

-Haise remained in the astronaut rotation and served as the backup mission commander for Apollo 16.
+Haise served as backup commander for Apollo 16.
 Though there was no formal selection, Haise was prospectively slated to command Apollo 19 with William R. Pogue as Command Module Pilot and Gerald P. Carr as Lunar Module Pilot.
-However, the mission was canceled in late 1970 due to budget cuts.
+However, the mission was canceled in 1970 due to budget cuts.

 Space Shuttle approach and landing tests

 After completing his backup assignment on Apollo 16, Haise moved to the Space Shuttle program.
 In 1977, he participated in the program's Approach and Landing Tests (ALT) at Edwards Air Force Base.
-Along with C. Gordon Fullerton as pilot, Haise as commander piloted the Space Shuttle Enterprise in free flight to three successful landings after being released from the Shuttle Carrier Aircraft.
-The tests successfully verified the shuttle's flight characteristics, an important step toward the overall success of the program.
+Along with C. Gordon Fullerton as pilot, Haise as commander piloted the Space Shuttle Enterprise in free flight to three landings after being released from the Shuttle Carrier Aircraft.
+The tests verified the shuttle's flight characteristics, an important step toward the success of the program.

 Haise was assigned to command STS-2A, with Jack R. Lousma as pilot, the second Space Shuttle mission, which would have delivered the Teleoperator Retrieval System that would have boosted Skylab to a higher orbit, preserving it for future use.
 Delays in the Shuttle program development as well as an unexpected increase in Skylab's orbital decay led to the mission being canceled.
 Skylab was destroyed upon entering the Earth's atmosphere in July 1979, while the Space Shuttle did not launch until April 1981.

 In June 1979, Haise left NASA to become a test pilot and executive with Grumman Aerospace Corporation, where he remained until retiring in 1996.
 He was the only one of the four astronauts who conducted the Enterprise landing tests not to fly in space on the Shuttle.